 Anticipation:

-The dlPFC ROI showed main effects of reward probability [F(1, 38) = 12.64, p < .001] and magnitude [F(1, 38) = 6.91, p = .012] as well as a probability-group interaction [F(1, 38) = 4.1, p = .05].
+The dlPFC ROI showed main effects of reward probability [F(1, 38) = 12.64, p < .001] and magnitude [F(1, 38) = 6.91, p = .012] as well as a probability by group interaction [F(1, 38) = 4.1, p = .05].
 Across all participants, dlPFC was more active for prospects that afforded a high probability of reward, and for prospects of larger magnitude.
 This is consistent with activity in dlPFC aligning with the higher-order goal of maximising rewards.
 In the bipolar disorder group, however, the effect of probability was reduced, such that these patients showed a smaller increase in dlPFC activation for high-probability (relative to low-probability) prospects [t(19) = -4.61, p<.001], compared to controls [t(19) = -.96, p=.35].

 In ventral striatum, a three-way group by probability by hemisphere interaction approached significance [F(1, 38) = 3.81, p = .058], which indicated that in left ventral striatum, the increase in activity for high-probability rewards (relative to low) was more pronounced in the bipolar disorder compared to healthy control group.